Sunshine / At the Drive-In

-Sunshine / At the Drive-In is a split EP released under the independent record label Big Wheel Recreation on April 13, 2000.
+Sunshine / At the Drive-In is a split EP by post-hardcore bands Sunshine and At the Drive-In.
+It was released under the independent record label Big Wheel Recreation on April 13, 2000.
 It featured songs by the Czech band Sunshine and the American band At the Drive-In.
 It was also released on vinyl on 12-inch.

 Description

 The album itself does not include a cover, but only the disc and the case.

 Anchored by the much more prominent At the Drive-In, the split is actually dominated in length songs by Sunshine; their three tracks elapse almost two-thirds of the album.
 The first song "Streamlined", which has been described as having a steady drum beat, odd noises and echoing guitar effects, appears three times on the album; the second two being remixes of the same general loop.

 For fans of At the Drive-In, this album, as well as another split they shared with Burning Airlines, gave a taste of their music from their anticipated upcoming album, Relationship of Command.

 At the Drive-In's two-song contribution bears a strong musical resemblance to their previous release, 1999's Vaya, as well as their subsequent full-length album, Relationship of Command.
 However, the split has a considerably lower level of production than Vaya, and lacks the full sound found on Relationship of Command, attributed to not having Ross Robinson producing it.
 "Extracurricular" later appeared as one of two bonus tracks on the re-release of Relationship of Command.